Ericson Alexander Molano

-Ericson Alexander Molano (born November 20, 1979) is a Spanish Christian singer, known for his song "Dios Manda Lluvia".
+Ericson Alexander Molano (born November 20, 1979) is a Colombian-American Christian singer, known for his song "Dios Manda Lluvia".
 He has a Production company, Jehova-Nisi Producciones; where he is President and General Director.
 He is currently touring.

 In 1999, he released his first album Él Vive Hoy, which sold more than 100,000 copies.
 This album includes the hit single Dios Manda Lluvia.
 In 2002, he released his second album, Fue Por Ti.
 In 2004 saw the release of Mi Pasion, featuring the singles "Mi Pasion", "Melodia Angelical", "Siento Su Gloria", "Rendir Mi Vida", and a duet with Karina Moreno, "Es Por Ti".
 His album, Vuelvo a Ti, released in 2006, was well received.
 Recorded live in 2005 in Mexico, it features the hit, "Soy Sano".
 In 2007 he released a DVD featuring his Greatest Hits entitled Lo Mejor de Ericson Alexander Molano.
 His fourth album, No Fue En Vano, was released in July 2008.